 –or here He is speaking of Satan and his hoard of demons.

-The certainty is that in God’s character there is no contradiction: He hates sin and will punish it, yet found a way (extremely expensive) to redeem sinners within this context.
-You, Lord, are the God of completeness and perfection, without contradiction or wrong.
-You are the one we can trust totally as you love us totally.]
+All of them are true.
+The certainty is that, in God’s character there are no contradictions: He hates sin and will punish it yet found a way (an extremely expensive one) to redeem sinners within this context.

 Psalm 11:6 “Upon the wicked He will rain coals; Fire and brimstone and a burning wind shall be the portion of their cup.”

 [As part of your plan to eliminate evil, you, Lord God, will in your justice justly punish rebellious evil doers–those who refuse your gracious forgiveness and instead love violence, those who hate what is good, those who refuse to believe you and accept Truth.

 This is what you did in Sodom and Gomorrah, what you did in Canaan to those who rejected you, and what you will do to all those who refuse your offer of goodness and grace.
 There can be no justice without the punishment of evil.